dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

 Externally referenced data will be "signed" using [SHA-512] hash which along with the URL of the externally referenced data is included in the vCon.
 [SHA-512] was chosen due to the relatively low cost to generate and verify the signature for what could be very large externally referenced media files.
-As the hash for each externally referenced file is contained in the vCon which will also be signed, the chain of authentication is provided via the signature on the vCon itself.
+As the hash for each externally referenced file is contained in the vCon which will be signed, the chain of authentication is provided via the signature on the vCon itself.

 This document specifies the JSON format for vCons.
 So it seemed the logical solution for signing vCons, is JOSE [JWS] JSON Serialization and likewise for encrypting vCons is JOSE [JWE] JSON Serialization.
 The solutions are well documents, implementations are readily available and tested.

-* TODO: Rest of this section needs to be merged or re-written to go with the above

-To be a conversation of record, vCon MUST be signed.

 Methods of redaction exist for text, audio and video using post processing of the media.
 The method of redaction used is out of the scope of this document.
-A redacted vCon MAY reference it's non-redacted version.
+A redacted vCon SHOULD reference it's non-redacted version.
 The non-redacted version of the vCon referenced from the redacted vCon MUST be encrypted such that only those with permision to view the non-redacted content can decrypt it.

 Any time a vCon is shared outside its original security domain, it SHOULD be signed and optionally encrypted.
 Files externally referenced by a vCon SHOULD always be signed with the verification information included in the vCon that references the external file as defined in [#externally-referenced-files] and [#signing-exteranlly-referenced-files].
-Externally referenced files SHOULD only be transported over [HTTPS] and SHOULD be access controlled to those who are permitted to read the contents of that entire vCon. vCons transported over non-secure channels such as email MUST be in the encrypted form.
+Externally referenced files SHOULD only be transported over [HTTPS] and SHOULD be access controlled to those who are permitted to read the contents of that non-redacted vCon. vCons transported over non-secure channels such as email MUST be in the encrypted form.

-Need to explain typical storage contexts which may be more secure and storage contexts which are less secure.

 ## Signing Externally Referenced Files

 In some deployments, it is not practical to include all of the file contents of a vCon inline.
-In support of that, file may be externally referenced.
+In support of that, a file may be externally referenced.
 When external files are referenced, the signature on the vCon does not secure the file contents from modification.
 For this reason any externally referenced files SHOULD also have a signature. vCons use the [SHA-512] hash method for integrety checking of externally referenced file content and include its url, alg and signature in the vCon which are included in the integrety signature for the whole vCon.